I received my PhD from the Cultural Studies Graduate Group in the University of California, Davis, with a Designated Emphasis in Critical Theory.

 I am currently looking at global ‘island’ energy landscapes as planetary urban futures, particularly at Semakau Island in Singapore and the proposed Danish energy islands (energiøer) as case studies.
-My dissertation project, titled “Models of Growth: Imagining Complexity in Sustaining the Urban”, analyses the aesthetics, epistemologies and ideologies of the global sustainable city in the context of global ecological risk.
+My dissertation project, titled Models of Growth: Imagining Complexity in Sustaining the Urban, analyses the aesthetics, epistemologies and ideologies of the global sustainable city in the context of global ecological risk.
 I trace the development of the notion of city as a metabolic laboratory from 1960s onwards in articulations of the city as an organism that are seen in urban design theories, spaces and practices to do with emergent urban forms such as the ‘smart city’, ‘eco-city’ and the ‘future city.’
 I am currently working on my book manuscript based on my dissertation research, which is tentatively titled Planetary Urban Futurisms.

-I was a member of the Global Cities and STS research clusters during my Masters in Literary Studies in the National University of Singapore (supervised by Professor Ryan Bishop).
-In UC Davis, I am affiliated with the STS program, the Militarization, Policing, and Security Studies working group, and the Reimagining Indian Ocean Worlds Research Cluster.
+I was a member of the Global Cities and STS research clusters during my Masters in Literary Studies in the National University of Singapore (supervised by Ryan Bishop).
+At UC Davis, I was affiliated with the STS program, the Militarization, Policing, and Security Studies working group, and the Reimagining Indian Ocean Worlds Research Cluster.